Navigating Tenant-caused Property Damage In Brownsville: A Guide For Texas Landlords

 Legal Consequences of Tenant-caused Damage to Rental Properties

-Landlords in Brownsville, Texas, must be aware of the legal consequences of tenant-caused property damage.
+Brownsville, Texas, landlords must know the legal consequences of tenant-caused property damage.
 Under Texas property law, landlords have specific rights and responsibilities to address tenant damage while adhering to state regulations.

 If a tenant causes damage that exceeds normal wear and tear, landlords may legally deduct repair costs from the tenant’s security deposit.
 However, landlords must thoroughly document the damages with photographs and written records to back up any claims they may make.